adkelley/javascript-to-purescript/tut26/README.md

 >
 > [Index](https:github.com/adkelley/javascript-to-purescript/tree/master/md) | [<< Introduction](https:github.com/adkelley/javascript-to-purescript) [< Tutorial 25](https:github.com/adkelley/javascript-to-purescript/tree/master/tut25)

 In the [last tutorial](https://github.com/adkelley/javascript-to-purescript/tree/master/tut25/), we wrapped up natural transformations in functional programming.
-In this tutorial, we'll move onto Isomorphisms and round trip transformations, which, spoiler alert, have nothing to do with running the same code on the client and server.
+Now we'll move onto Isomorphisms and round trip transformations, which, spoiler alert, have nothing to do with running the same code on the client and server.

 I borrowed this series outline, and the JavaScript code samples with permission from the egghead.io course Professor Frisby Introduces Composable Functional JavaScript by
 Brian Lonsdorf — thank you, Brian!
 A fundamental assumption is that you've watched his [video](https://egghead.io/lessons/javascript-isomorphisms-and-round-trip-data-transformations) on the topic before tackling the equivalent PureScript abstraction